anndjella/IMDB-frontend/README.md

 # Movie Rating Predictor - Frontend (ClojureScript)

-A simple browser UI for predicting a movie’s IMDB rating.
+A simple browser UI for predicting a movie's IMDB rating.
 Users enter **runtime**, **number of ratings**, **release year**, and select **genres**; the app sends a JSON payload to the backend `POST /api/predict` and shows the predicted rating (rounded to one decimal).

 ## Tech